I Men... ke I Den: Timos Stamatis

 Timotheos "Timos" Stamatis (Τιμόθεος "Τίμος" Σταμάτης, played by Stelios Mainas), son of a conservative school teacher, rebelled against the values of his mother and led a Bohemian life.
 Unemployed throughout the series, Timos supported himself by petty theft, the meager earnings of his wife and loans from his "buddy" Dionyssis.

 He won a small apartment in Kolonaki in a game show.
 He is an amateur clarinettist who plays his music at all hours.
 He is still in love with his wife, and eager for any opportunity for sexual intercourse.
 Though cunning enough to scam his way to money, Timos is even more naive than Vana, and never understands that Dionyssis dislikes him.
 His favorite victim is also his best friend, or so he thinks.

 By the end of the series he is a father of two, but busy teaching Dionyssis's son the art of theft.

 Nana Stamati

 Nana Stamati (portrayed by Joyce Evidi) is the daughter of two flower children and particularly close with her rock musician father.
 To the point of jealous Timos suspecting Oedipus complex (actually Electra complex).

 Equally as bohemian as her husband, Nana is the income provider in the family.
 She is an "artist" and sells her jewellery, statues and other artifacts in Monastiraki.
 She is a shrewdish con artist and typically leads either Timos or Vana in money-making schemes, some of which are successful while others backfire.

 By the end of the series she is a mother of two, but is closer to Vana's daughter than to her own children.

-Television
+Broadcast

 The program achieved high ratings throughout its run, and was one of the most popular shows in Greek and Greek-language television.
 Episodes are regularly rerun by ANT1 and the sister channel Makedonia TV.